Small data is ideal in situations where large data sets are neither necessary nor practical

 The use of small data in the logistics sector offers multiple applications and benefits that improve efficiency, decision-making and customer satisfaction.

-• Optimisation of routes and deliveries.
-The analysis of traffic data, weather conditions and delivery schedules enable the optimisation of transport routes.
+- Optimisation of routes and deliveries.
+Analysing traffic data, weather conditions and delivery schedules optimises transport routes.
 By using specific and detailed information, companies can improve their logistics planning, shorten lead times and limit shipping costs.

-• Inventory management.
-Real-time inventory data tracking and analysis prevents stockouts or overstocking issues.
-Small data helps maintain a more precise inventory tracking process, thus reducing storage costs and preventing losses due to obsolete or expired products.
+- Inventory management.
+Real-time inventory data tracking and analysis prevent shortages and excess stock.
+Small data helps maintain a more accurate inventory monitoring process, thus reducing storage costs and preventing losses due to obsolete or expired products.

-• Demand forecasting.
+- Demand forecasting.
 By analysing historical sales logs and purchasing trends, small data helps predict future product demand.
-This makes it possible for companies to adjust their inventory levels and meet demand effectively, avoiding losses due to safety stock level allowed or overstocking.
+Businesses can then adjust their inventory levels and meet demand effectively, avoiding losses due to stockouts or overstocking.

-• Improved customer experience.
-Small data facilitates the collection and analysis of information on customer preferences and behaviours for the purpose of personalising the shopping experience, as well as offering products and services more appropriate to their needs.
+- Improved customer experience.
+Small data facilitates the collection and analysis of information on customer preferences and behaviours to personalise the shopping experience and offer products and services more appropriate to consumer needs.

-• Analysis of logistics costs.
-Small data simplifies the analysis of the costs associated with different aspects of the supply chain, such as the transport, storage and handling of goods.
+- Analysis of logistics costs.
+Small data simplifies the analysis of the costs associated with different aspects of the supply chain, such as transport, storage and material handling.
 By obtaining detailed information about costs, companies can identify areas for improvement and avoid unnecessary expenses.

-• Detection of anomalies.
-By analysing throughput data and logistics operations, small data enables the detection of anomalies and potential problems in the supply chain.
+- Detection of anomalies.
+By analysing throughput data and logistics operations, small data makes it possible to detect anomalies and potential problems in the supply chain.

 Small data: smaller, but just as efficient

-While big data is characterised by the mass processing of information, small data targets specific and more manageable details to help solve specific problems and make quick decisions focused on the needs of users or customers.
-This type of information is particularly valuable for smaller companies or those looking for quick solutions to specific customers or problems in environments where the amount of data is not a determining factor.
+While big data is characterised by the mass processing of information, small data targets specific and more manageable details to help solve specific problems and make quick decisions focused on user or customer needs.
+This type of information is particularly valuable for smaller enterprises or those looking for quick solutions to specific customers or problems in environments where the amount of data is not a determining factor.

-In the field of logistics, where throughput monitoring based on data generated in the warehouse is increasingly common, a warehouse management system (WMS) such as Easy WMS plays a key role in optimising operations.
-If you want to convert the considerable volume of data generated in your warehouse into valuable information, don’t hesitate to contact us.
-Our team of expert consultants will be happy to advise you on the most appropriate digital solution to improve the logistics operations of your company.
+In logistics, where throughput monitoring based on data generated in the facility is increasingly common, a warehouse management system (WMS) such as Easy WMS plays a key role in optimising operations.
+Looking to convert the large volume of data generated in your facility into valuable information?
+Don’t hesitate to contact us.
+Our team of expert consultants will be happy to advise you on the most appropriate digital solution to improve your company’s logistics operations.